 Say Bye-Bye to Cliches & Generalizations

 That advice might make you think, “something is better than nothing” and leave it at that.
 I don’t know about you but I have long been told, everything in moderation.
-Well, we don’t live in those times we did 30 and 40 years ago.
+Well, we don’t live in those times they did 30 and 40 years ago.
 That advice is no longer applicable.
 So if you’re exercising, let’s look at how to optimize it and your immune system.

 Just continuing to do what you’ve been doing, or just starting to do more of what you have always done could do less good.
 So by the time we’re done with this post I want you to have a better idea about how to structure your own schedule and how to course correct.
 You can continue to pursue goals as long as you make your primary goal immunity.